Adithyavarun-creator/react-ts-todo/README.md

 1. Creating a Components in React
 2. Saving todo in localStorage
 3. Handling CRUD operations of each Todos
+4. Deleting all todos in single click
-4. Generating List of Todo
+5. Generating List of Todo
-5. Light and Dark mode UI with basic CSS
+6. Light and Dark mode UI with basic CSS
-6. Framer Motion for little animations in todo list
+7. Framer Motion for little animations in todo list
-7. Searching a specific todo with search box
+8. Searching a specific todo with search box
-8. Clicking on a specific category to get list of todos with specific category
+9. Clicking on a specific category to get list of todos with specific category
-9. Unit Tests for the main App component
+10. Unit Tests for the main App component
-10. Deployed in Vercel
+11. Deployed in Vercel

 ## Live Application URL